 From this point of view the problem of consistency presents itself in a corresponding way as a problem of pure predicate logic.
-In fact it is a question of whether two three-place predicates [notation throughout!]
-R(x, y, z), S(x, y, z) can satisfy the conditions expressed in the formula $\mathfrak{A}(R, S)^6$ or whether, on the contrary the assumption that the formula $\mathfrak{A}(R, S)$ is satisfied for a certain pair of predicates leads to a contradiction so that in general for every pair of predicates R, S the formula $\overline{\mathfrak{A}(R, S)}$ represents a correct assertion.
+In fact it is a question of whether two three-place predicates R(x, y, z), S(x, y, z) can satisfy the conditions expressed in the formula $\mathfrak{A}(R, S)^7$ or whether, on the contrary, the assumption that the formula $\mathfrak{A}(R, S)$ is satisfied for a certain pair of predicates leads to a contradiction so that in general for every pair of predicates R, S the formula $\overline{\mathfrak{A}(R, S)}$ represents a correct assertion.

-&lt;sup>6This imprecise way of putting the question will be sharpened in the sequel.
-[Footnote placed and order changed]
+$^{^{7}}$ This imprecise way of putting the question will be sharpened in the sequel.

-A question like the one given here is part of the "decision problem".
-In newer logic this problem is understood to be that of discovering general methods for deciding the "validity" or "satisfiability" of logical formulas.
+A question like the one given here is part of the "decision problem."
+In newer logic this problem is understood to be that of discovering general methods for deciding the "validity" or "satisfiability" of logical formulas.8

-In this connection the formulas investigated are composed of predicate variables and equalities-together with variables in subject positions which we call "individual variables"-, and is is assumed that every variable is bound by a for-all sign or there-is sign.
+In this connection the formulas investigated are composed with the help of logical signs out of predicate variables and equalities-together with variables in subject positions which we call "individual variables"-, and it is assumed that every variable is bound by a for-all sign or there-is sign.

-A formula of this kind is called logically valid when it represents a true assertion for every determination of the variable predicates; it is called satisfiable when it represents a true assertion for some appropriate [changed to italics] determination of the predicate variables.
+A formula of this kind is called logically valid when it represents a true assertion for every determination of the variable predicates; it is called satisfiable when it represents a true assertion for some appropriate determination of the predicate variables.